tim-schultz/passport-vc-verification/README.md

-# EIP-712 Verifiable Credentials verification of credentials issued by https://github.com/spruceid/didkit
+# EIP-712 verification of Verifiable Credentials issued by https://github.com/spruceid/didkit

 This is a simple example of how Verifiable Credentials can be verified on-chain.